 Presently there are multiple agencies of the U.S. government engaged in space related activities, each pursuing programs to fulfill its own missions.
 This of course is proper but points up the question: Does the sum of the individual agency's perceived roles adequately fulfill the total national need?
-There is no central policy coming from the top, guiding and coordinating these efforts.
+There is no central policy coming from the top, guiding and coordinating these efforts.4

 Given these developments, space did not acquire the status of a dedicated "Air Force" mission or lead to a specific "user" space community.
 Moreover, without an Air Force major command for space, officer career progression and space program advocacy suffered.
 For many, space seemed to represent an additional level of abstraction, one in which commanders often felt insecure about relying on supporting elements beyond their direct sight or control.
 As one Air Staff planner observed, "space...requires first of all, a psychological adjustment to and philosophical acceptance of the use of space assets and warfare conducted in space."
 Air Force commanders needed to understand the operational importance of space activities for themselves.
-Despite the contribution of communications and weather satellites during the Vietnam war, an institutional commitment to space seemed far off in the early 1970s.
+Despite the contribution of communications and weather satellites during the Vietnam war, an institutional commitment to space seemed far off in the early 1970s.5 military's role in space.

-Nevertheless, the space community was on the threshold of change.
-A number of developments already underway would lead to a major reassessment of the military's role in space.
 The most important forces for change involved, first, the many-sided national strategic debate over the policy of détente and the efficacy of arms control measures and, second, the advent of the Space Shuttle.
 Both would bring space issues to the forefront of the national agenda.